qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 =========================

 To use GRASS functionalities in QGIS, you must select and load the GRASS plugin using the Plugin Manager.
-To do this, go to the menu :menuselection:`Plugins -->` |mActionShowPluginManager|
+To do this, go to the menu :menuselection:`Plugins -->` |showPluginManager|
 :menuselection:`Manage Plugins`, select |checkbox| :guilabel:`GRASS` and click **[OK]**.